natict/linux-metrics/README.md

 5. [References](docs/references.md)

 ## Setup
-The workshop was designed to run on AWS EC2 t2.small instance with general purpose SSD, running Ubuntu 14.04 amd64 with transparent hugh pages disabled.
+The workshop was designed to run on AWS EC2 t2.small instances with general purpose SSD, Ubuntu 14.04 amd64, and transparent hugh pages disabled.
 You can build an AMI with all the dependencies installed using the attached [packer](https://www.packer.io/) template.